adouglas89/Big-Quiet-Fan/README.md

 # Big-Quiet-Fan
-This is a 520 mm diameter axial fan that has unprecedented flow to noise ratio at pressures useful in air purification appliances, whole house ventilation etc.
+This is an axial fan with a blade that is 500 mm diamter, that has unprecedented flow to noise ratio at pressures useful in air purification appliances, whole house ventilation etc.